Healthy Homes Assessment Pinehaven

 Pinehaven Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Pinehaven and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required in all Pinehaven and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2023